DOI-USGS/hyswap/docs/source/examples/cumulative_hydrograph_examples.rst

 *************************************************

 We can also calculate and visualize the cumulative streamflow hydrograph for the 2021 calendar year, rather than the water year.
-The code is very similar, we simply do not specify the `year_type` argument in the :obj:`hyswap.cumulative.calculate_daily_cumulative_values` function, as the default is to use the calendar year.
+The code is very similar, we simply do not specify the `year_type` argument in the :obj:`hyswap.plot.plot_cumulative_hydrograph` function, as the default is to use the calendar year.

 .. plot::
     :context: reset